Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 ![The 3D Vector part bindings appear under the "position" action on the Actions panel.](Images/3DVectorComposite.png){width="486" height="259"
 }

-A Composite that represents a 6-way button where two combinations each control one axis of a 3D vector.
-Implemented in the [`Vector3Composite`](xref:UnityEngine.InputSystem.Composites.Vector3Composite) class.
-The result is a `Vector3`.
+A 3D Vector Composite that represents a 6-way button where two combinations each control one axis of a 3D Vector.
+This type of Composite binding uses the the [`Vector3Composite`](xref:UnityEngine.InputSystem.Composites.Vector3Composite) class to compute a `Vector3`.

 ```CSharp
 myAction.AddCompositeBinding("3DVector")